April 10 at The Toledo Zoo. Registration is now open: https://connect.toledozoo.org/events/18285

 2. MATERIALS LIST AND BUDGET FOR AHDRIFT CAMERA TRAP ARRAYS (.xlsx)

 To increase our knowledge about Ohio’s herpetofauna, Ohio Partners in Amphibian & Reptile Conservation (OHPARC) is pleased to announce the availability of automated game camera traps, for use at no charge, to qualified organizations and individuals.
 Apply now.
-(Get pdf for printing, posting.)
+(Get pdf of announcement for printing, posting.)

 WHO: Park districts, land trusts, conservation organizations, and researchers who are interested in furthering our understanding of the distribution and status of amphibians and reptiles in the state are encouraged to apply.